Superman (DC Extended Universe)

-First appearing as the main protagonist of the film Man of Steel (2013), the character is portrayed by Henry Cavill, who is the first non-American actor to portray Superman in film.
-This version of Superman has also appeared in Batman v Superman: Dawn of Justice (2016), Justice League (2017) (and its 2021 director's cut), and an uncredited cameo appearance in Black Adam (2022), serving as one of the central characters in the DC Extended Universe.
-Cavill was slated to reprise the character in future projects as of November 2022, including a planned sequel to Man of Steel, with Cavill initially confirming his involvement before announcing weeks later that those plans had been abandoned by new management at DC Studios under James Gunn.
+First appearing as the protagonist of the film Man of Steel (2013), the character is portrayed by Henry Cavill, who is the first non-American actor to portray Superman in film.
+Cavill ultimately remained tied to this role for the next years following his first portrayal, until his final cameo appearance in The Flash (in 2023).
+This version of Superman was one of the central characters of the DC Extended Universe, appearing in Batman v Superman: Dawn of Justice (2016), Justice League (2017) (and its 2021 director's cut), and an uncredited cameo appearance in Black Adam (2022).
+Body doubles for the actor made appearances in the film Shazam!
+(2019) and Brad Abramenko was in the first season of the television series Peacemaker (2022–present).
+Cavill was slated to reprise the character in future projects as of November 2022, including a planned sequel to Man of Steel and a larger role in The Flash, prior to James Gunn and Peter Safran becoming the new heads of DC Studios and beginning development on the DC Universe (DCU) media franchise.
+Cavill would be succeeded in the role by David Corenswet, who debuted as Clark Kent / Superman in the eponymous film Superman (2025).

 Director Zack Snyder's films in the DCEU have aimed to portray Superman in a more flawed and human light as compared to the previous film series by Warner Bros., which has received polarized reviews from critics.